giorgio-bendoni/various-stuff/Inflation.md

 + $P$ : price level - the price of the goods and services: £1
 + $Y$ : output - the total output of this economy in the time period: 3 goods/services.
 This is real output

 The term on the right is a measure of nominal GDP: the value of all products and services delivered by this economy in the time period.
-The term on the left is the total value of all transactions which have takne place int he economy
+The term on the left is the total value of all transactions which have taken place in the economy: this is identically equal to nominal GDP.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjcxNjQ1MjQsNDczOTcxNDcxLDE0ND
+eyJoaXN0b3J5IjpbMTc3OTUwMzE3Miw0NzM5NzE0NzEsMTQ0MD
-A2Mzc2NjgsLTIxMDU2MzkzODgsOTIzNTA3MDM0LDg0NjI2Nzg2
+YzNzY2OCwtMjEwNTYzOTM4OCw5MjM1MDcwMzQsODQ2MjY3ODY0
-NCwyMDAxODU5NjAxLDc4NjU2MTk5MywtMTIzMzEzNTAsLTE4NT
+LDIwMDE4NTk2MDEsNzg2NTYxOTkzLC0xMjMzMTM1MCwtMTg1OT
-k1NjMxNTgsLTEyMzc1NTA1NzYsLTMwNDUyNzIxNyw2NjM5NDY5
+U2MzE1OCwtMTIzNzU1MDU3NiwtMzA0NTI3MjE3LDY2Mzk0Njk1
-NSwtMTEzNzc1NDddfQ==
+LC0xMTM3NzU0N119
 -->